nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `MyBookshelf` and the **Actor** is the `librarian`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Borrower borrows a book from the library**

 **MSS**

-1. User requests to list persons
+1. Borrower requests to borrow a book.
-2. AddressBook shows a list of persons
+2. Librarian requests to list borrowers.
-3. User requests to delete a specific person in the list
+3. MyBookshelf shows a list of borrowers.
-4. AddressBook deletes the person
+4. Librarian adds the book to the borrower.
+5. MyBookshelf updates the borrower's details.

     Use case ends.